ArtifexSoftware/MuPDF.NET/docs/classes/Document.rst

     Example: Let us assume that you no longer want a certain image appear on a page.
 This can be achieved by deleting the respective reference in its contents source(s) -- and indeed: the image will be gone after reloading the page.
 But the page's :data:`resources` object would still show the image as being referenced by the page.
 This save option will clean up any such mismatches.

-  .. method:: Document.CopyXref(int newXref, int xref, List<string> keep: null)
+  .. method:: Document.CopyXref(int source, int target, List<string> keep = null)

     PDF Only: Make *target* `xref` an exact copy of *source*.
 If *source* is a :data:`stream`, then these data are also copied.

     :arg int source: the source :data:`xref`.
 It must be an existing **dictionary** object.
     :arg int target: the target `xref`.
 Must be an existing **dictionary** object.
 If the `xref` has just been created, make sure to initialize it as a PDF dictionary with the minimum specification ``<<>>``.
-    :arg List<string> keep: an optional list of top-level keys in *target*, that should not be removed in preparation of the copy process.
+    :arg List<string> keep: an optional list of top-level keys in ``target``, that should not be removed in preparation of the copy process.

     .. note::

         * Both `xref` numbers must represent existing dictionaries.
-        * Before data is copied from *source*, all *target* dictionary keys are deleted.
-You can specify exceptions from this in the *keep* list.
-If *source* however has a same-named key, its value will still replace the target.
+        * Before data is copied from ``source``, all ``target`` dictionary keys are deleted.
+You can specify exceptions from this in the ``keep`` list.
+If ``source`` however has a same-named key, its value will still replace the target.
-        * If *source* is a :data:`stream` object, then these data will also be copied over, and *target* will be converted to a stream object.
+        * If ``source`` is a :data:`stream` object, then these data will also be copied over, and ``target`` will be converted to a stream object.
         * A typical use case is to replace or remove an existing image without using redaction annotations.
-Example scripts can be seen `https://github.com/ArtifexSoftware/MuPDF.NET/tree/main/Examples/ReplaceImage`.
+See: `example scripts for ReplaceImage <https://github.com/ArtifexSoftware/MuPDF.NET/tree/main/Examples/ReplaceImage>`_.

   .. method:: Document.ExtractImage(int xref)